Sources and Destinations

 Optimizing Patterns

 Choosing the right complex command optimizes gantry movement and helps save time in your protocol.
 For example, say you want to take liquid from a reservoir and put 50 µL in each well of the first row of a plate.
-You could use transfer(), like this:
+You could use transfer_with_liquid_class(), like this:

 volume=50,